 In a lot of cases, you have to learn to face difficulties with your partner.
 It’s also possible that the marriage will reach a breaking point if things don’t go well.

 If you’ve just taken this big step in life or are about to do so, remember the following things that you should talk about honestly with your partner before you get married.

 1. The flame of love doesn’t always burn as it did at the beginning

 How many people give up on their marriage because they feel like the spark is fading?

 It might be hard to imagine that the feeling you’re experiencing now could ever go away, but you’ll have to find out for yourself what the true meaning of love is.

 It’s not always a romantic movie with a happy ending.
 You have to be prepared to go through some difficult stages.
-You both need to understand that even if the flame shines a little less brightly, it doesn’t mean that your marriage is a failure.
+You both need to understand that even if the flame burns a little less intensely, it doesn’t mean that your marriage is a failure.

 2. Love grows in different ways

 You don’t necessarily have to be infatuated with someone to know that you’re in love and have a successful marriage.
 True love requires time and effort.

 It needs a lot of care for it to grow.
 You might be one of those people who thinks that there are only two extremes: to love or not to love.
 However, this ignores the stages that are in the middle.